Blog

 Cons

 Using My Day isn’t super intuitive, nor is it obvious how it differs from a list of tasks due today.
-Also, MTD is the only option on the list without a Google Chrome Extension.
+Also, MTD does not offer a Google Chrome Extension.
 And subtasks don’t have their own notes, reminders, attachments, or due dates.

 Support